 I spent 6,000KES on buying ironsheet for roofing my house, paid 2,000KES school fees, and spent 1,800KES on buying 3 chicken.

-What are you planning to spend your upcoming lumpsum payment on?
+What are you planning to spend your upcoming transfer on?

 I plan to buy iron sheet, timber and nails, anf build an iron roofed house for my family.